 The takeaway?
 Freedom of speech is a constitutional right, but be aware that what you say on social media can hurt you!

 Have social media issues come into play in your divorce or family law matter?
 Our experienced attorneys know how to help.
-Please contact us to schedule your free confidential consultation.
+Please contact us to schedule your confidential consultation.